 How long does it usually take to learn Korean fluently?

-Time to fluency varies, but with daily, structured practice and immersive techniques, reaching conversational Korean may occur within 6–12 months for motivated learners.
+Time to fluency varies, but according to U.S. Foreign Service Institute estimates, Korean requires approximately 2,200 class hours for professional working proficiency.
+With daily, structured practice and immersive techniques, reaching conversational Korean may occur within 6–12 months for motivated learners.
 Full fluency often takes several years.

 Should I start with grammar or vocabulary when learning Korean fast?